PROJECTS

 OCEAN PLASTIC BAG OBJECT CLASSIFIER

 A simple image classifer that identifies plastic bags in the ocean, built with FastAI using transfer learning (from pre-trained neural networks).
-[To web app]
+Try Ocean Plastic Classifier

 mvpa